 The SAL processes XML based definitions of the Commands, Events, and Telemetry for each CSC.
 Using this information, it creates runtime objects which support the messaging required.
 These take the form of shared libraries (C++, Python, LabVIEW) or Jar archives (Java) which implement consistent namespaces and API's.
 Other assets such as Simulated data, Sql table definitions, and web based documentation, may also be generated.
-On top of these low level APIs, developers have access to two higher-level set of frameworks; Python SalObj3 library and the LabVIEW component template.
+On top of these low level APIs, developers have access to two higher-level set of frameworks; Python SalObj library and the LabVIEW component template.
 No higher level framework is supported for implementations in Java or C++.

 Overall, the system architecture can be divided into three main namespaces; Observatory, Main Telescope (MT) and Auxiliary Telescope (AT).
-The Observatory is the highest level and encapsulates both the Main Telescope, Auxiliary Telescope and global components such as the script queue, scheduler, environment awareness system, etc (see Fig. 1).
+The Observatory is the highest level and encapsulates both the Main Telescope, Auxiliary Telescope and global components such as the weather station, DIMM, etc. The complete set of components that belong to each of these namespaces can be seen in Figs. 2, 3 and 4.